MicrosoftDocs/Hololens/hololens/hololens2-new-user-optimize.md

 [FirstExperience (Windows Configuration Designer reference)](/windows/configuration/wcd/wcd-firstexperience)

-There are three other policies that affect the set up experience, by configuring them as well you reduce the number of screens in the set up experience.
+There are three other policies that affect the setup experience, by configuring them as well you reduce the number of screens in the setup experience.

-- Telemetry : Policy/System/AllowTelemetry
+- Telemetry: Policy/System/AllowTelemetry
-- Speech :  !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+- Speech:  !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 AllowCORTANA?
-- Location : Policy/System/AllowLocation   OOOOOORRRRRRRRR Privacy/LetAppsAccessLocation
+- Location: Policy/System/AllowLocation   OOOOOORRRRRRRRR Privacy/LetAppsAccessLocation

 ## Set up conditions

 In general there are a few scenarios when you pick up a device.
-In those scenarios there can also be some variations that can speed up (or slow down) your set up.
+In those scenarios there can also be some variations that can speed up (or slow down) your setup.
 The general states you can find a device in when picking it up to use it are:

-- You've signed into this device already
+- You have signed into this device already
-- You haven't signed into this device yet
+- You have not signed into this device yet
 - No one has set up this device yet

 The modifiers that can increase or decrease the time to set up are typically:

-- You use a provisioning package to apply settings all at once, instead of manually during set up
+- You use a provisioning package to apply settings all at once, instead of manually during setup
-- You your device already has helpful set up policies, due to someone else applying them via provisioning or from going through Autopilot set up
+- You your device already has helpful setup policies, due to someone else applying them via provisioning or from going through Autopilot set up
 - Your device needs to go through autopilot, which takes some time
 - Your device was connected to the Internet and went through autopilot already, saving time
-- Your device's battery is low which may pause Autopilot if it occurs
+- Your device's battery is low, which may pause Autopilot if it occurs

 ## Set up flows

-Let's walk through different scenarios in which your device needs to be set up.
+Let us walk through different scenarios in which your device needs to be set up.
 This excludes signing back into a device that already has your account on it:

 **Instructions:** *Click the link matching what you see, your selection will determine the tabs you see in the next section.*
 <br> When you first boot on the device what do you see?